MicrosoftDocs/quantum-docs-pr/articles/techniques/working-with-qubits.md

 }
 ```

-The Q# language allows dependencies of classical control flow on measurement results of qubits.
-This in turn enables to implement powerful probabilistic gadgets that can reduce the computational cost for implementing unitaries.
+The Q# language allows classical control flow to depend on the results of measuring qubits.
+This capability in turn enables implementing powerful probabilistic gadgets that can reduce the computational cost for implementing unitaries.
-As an example, it is easy to implement so-called *Repeat-Until-Success* in Q# which are probabilistic programs that have an *expected* low cost in terms of elementary gates, but for which the true cost depends on an actual run and an actual interleaving of various possible branchings.
+As an example, it is easy to implement so-called *Repeat-Until-Success* (RUS) patterns in Q#.
+These RUS patterns are probabilistic programs that have an *expected* low cost in terms of elementary gates, but for which the true cost depends on an actual run and an actual interleaving of various possible branchings.

 To facilitate Repeat-Until-Success (RUS) patterns, Q# supports the construct